v-harrishe/azure-docs/articles/batch/scripts/batch-cli-sample-manage-windows-pool.md

 [!INCLUDE [azure-cli-prepare-your-environment.md](../../../includes/azure-cli-prepare-your-environment.md)]

 - This tutorial requires version 2.0.20 or later of the Azure CLI.
-If using Azure Cloud Shell, the latest version is already installed.
+If using Azure local Shell, the latest version is already installed.

 ## Example script